mboker/solstice_contact_api/README.md

 # Using the API
+Note: No server-side validation is being done.
+String values will need to be used for each field, and they will be stored and retrieved unmodified and unvalidated.

 ## Creating a new contact
 Make a POST request to `localhost:8080/contact/` with a JSON body like the following example
 ```